 This course introduces the basic concepts and fundamental algorithms in data mining and machine learning.
 A number of well-defined data mining tasks such as classification, estimation, affinity grouping and clustering, prediction, and data visualization are discussed.
 Key topics such as predictive modeling and predictive analytics, linear discriminants, neural networks, decision trees, support vector machines, unsupervised learning, reinforcement learning and others will be discussed in detail.
 Design and implementation algorithms will also be covered.
 Students will use data mining software extensively throughout the semester.
-Prerequisite: MAT 502 strategies; introduction to business intelligence; design and development of business intelligence applications, expansion and support of a data warehouse.
+Prerequisite: MAT 502, MAT 602, CIS 541, and CIS 543